 Most U.S. jurisdictions recognize three working tiers of court interpreter:

 - Certified: passed a state or federal court certification examination in a specific language pair.
 The exam tests simultaneous, consecutive, and sight-translation skills under timed conditions.
-California maintains its own certification program; the federal courts maintain a separate certification for Spanish, Haitian Creole, and Navajo.
+California maintains its own certification program.
+The federal program is narrower than most people expect: the Administrative Office developed certifications for Spanish, Navajo, and Haitian Creole, but the Navajo and Haitian Creole examinations are no longer offered, which leaves the federal exam running in Spanish and English only.

 - Registered: in languages where certification examinations do not exist, qualified interpreters can be added to a state-maintained registry after meeting documented training and experience requirements.
 Registered interpreters are competent professionals; they simply work in languages too rare for a full certification exam to exist.